Course

 • Fentanyl (Duragesic, Abstral, Subsys) (19)

 There has been much discussion over the use of these medications in a hospice setting.
-Doses will be higher than traditionally prescribed in an acute care/outpatient care setting and concerns over “addiction” have been expressed.
-In a hospice setting, though, the patient has a prognosis of fewer than 6 months; thus, the timeline for possible addiction does not apply.
-In addition, the interdisciplinary team is continually monitoring the patient on the opioid therapy and will adjust/discontinue for harmful medication side effects.
+Doses will be higher than traditionally prescribed in an acute care/outpatient care setting, and concerns over “addiction” have been expressed.
+In a hospice setting, though, the patient has a prognosis of fewer than six months; thus, the timeline for possible addiction does not apply.
+In addition, the interdisciplinary team is continually monitoring the patient on opioid therapy and will adjust/discontinue for harmful medication side effects.

-For the hospice nurse, receiving ongoing education regarding available pharmaceutical options for the populations in which they care for is extremely important.
-When pain is reduced to an acceptable level, the person can eat, sleep, and maintain a level of independence, dignity, and self-care; these conditions are the goal of hospice-centered care.
+Hospice nurses must receive ongoing education regarding pharmaceutical options for their patients.
+When pain is reduced to an acceptable level, the person can eat, sleep, and maintain independence, dignity, and self-care; these conditions are the goal of hospice-centered care.

 In addition to physical pain, hospice patients may also experience emotional and spiritual pain.
 The interdisciplinary team approach offered by hospice can effectively manage these various aspects of pain.
 Emotional pain/anxiety often occurs hand in hand with physical pain.
 Anxiolytic and sedative medications, such as Valium (diazepam) or Ativan (lorazepam), can be prescribed to treat associated agitation and anxiety.
-In addition, the chaplain and social worker will be instrumental in assessing the needs of hospice patients experiencing emotional pain, however it is necessary for the hospice nurse to be aware of these potential symptoms as well.
+In addition, the chaplain and social worker will be instrumental in assessing the needs of hospice patients experiencing emotional pain.
+However, the hospice nurse must also be aware of these potential symptoms.

 Quiz Questions